 Start the discussion with your leaders

-Our HR consulting experiences has led to many discussions with business leaders and board directors about culture.
-Often, reference is made to implementing measures associated with boosting engagement (such as intent to stay, recommending the organisation as a place to work or eNPS.
-In the same conversation, lack of innovation in the organisation and how that impacts strategy and growth aspirations regularly comes up.
+Our HR consulting experience has led to many discussions with business leaders and board directors about culture.
+Often, reference is made to implementing measures associated with boosting engagement (such as intent to stay, recommending the organisation as a place to work, or eNPS).
+In the same conversation, lack of organisational innovation and how that impacts strategy and growth aspirations regularly comes up.

 Is there a difference between culture and engagement?

-Some believe distinguishing between the two doesn’t matter, but our extensive HR consulting experience has revealed how important it is to separate the two.
-Consider the following:
+While some may believe distinguishing between the two doesn’t matter, our extensive experience in HR consulting services revealed how important it is to separate culture from engagement.